Watchmaker Glossary

 G

-chain guard
+Chain guard

 Ice

-Big ringtone
+Great ringtone

-Automatically strikes the hours and quarters.
+Automatically chimes the hours and quarters.

 Grill

 In watchmaking, it is a device for correcting the effects of temperature, applied to clocks, more rarely to watches.
-It is made of rods, some of which are made of steel, others of brass, bronze or zinc.
+It is made up of rods, some of which are made of steel, the others of brass, bronze or zinc.

 Ticket office